mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

 about it.
 Remember that our goal here is to generate intuition about computational performance in text-analytic operations.

+Numerical computation intuition tells us that types are important.
+Switching from a Python `int` to a C `int` often results in a significant performance gain.
+This intuition didn't carry over well to text and grouping; instead we mostly benchmarked the dictionary/HashMap of each language.

 I used to feel guilty about using Python for data processing.
 But this test gives me confidence in the performance of Python data structures and makes me more optimistic about Python's role in data analytics in general.